agerwick/raw-sinatra-boilerplate-mongodb/README.md

 raw-sinatra-boilerplate
 =======================

-Boilerplate using Sinatra and Haml, tested with Capybara
+Boilerplate using Sinatra and Haml, tested with Minitest and Capybara

 How to install